Danfoss's mouse lemur: Diet

 Dry deciduous forests are poor in resources which limits the species' diet, yet mouse lemurs in general have a quite diverse diet including insect secretions, arthropods, small vertebrates, fruits and flowers.
-Danfoss’ mouse lemur is said to be particularly fond of bananas as it is often the food of choice in captures for research projects.
+Danfoss's mouse lemur is said to be particularly fond of bananas as it is often the food of choice in captures for research projects.

 Description

 Microcebus danfossi belongs to the genus of the smallest primates on the planet.
 However, compared to the other species from the same genus, it is a relatively large.
 It is a reddish mouse lemur with a total length of 25 to 29 cm, including a 15 to 17 cm tail.
-The Danfoss' mouse lemur has short, dense fur, and a white stripe running between the eyes.
+Danfoss's mouse lemur has short, dense fur, and a white stripe running between the eyes.
 The species has the overall same physical characteristics as other species of mouse lemurs but they all present high levels of genetic diversity.
 Their metabolism functions in a certain way that enables them to save energy and water by changing their body temperature to ambient levels.